 7. Cuando and Donde — When and Where

 These two are actually adverbs, but as it happens in English, cuando (when) and donde (where) can also be used as relatives.

 You need to remember that cuando and donde when working as relative pronouns are not question words, so you cannot use the accent mark.
 Have a look:

 No recuerdo el momento cuando te vi por primera vez.
 (I cannot remember the moment when I saw you for the first time.)

 Esta es la escuela donde enseñaba mi madre.
 (This is the school where my mom used to teach.)

 If you want, you can substitute cuando and donde for en el que/la que/los que/las que, much as you would substitute “when” and “where” for “in/on which” in English:

 No recuerdo el momento en el que te vi por primera vez.
 (I cannot remember the moment in which I saw you for the first time.)

 Esta es la escuela en la que enseñaba mi madre.
 (This is the school in which my mom used to teach.)

-Using relatives is a sign that you are not a beginner any longer, so I hope this post will help you take the next step down your road to fluency.
+Using relatives will make your speech and writing more fluid, so I hope this post will help you take the next step down your road to fluency!